Service Assistant Professor - Department of Psychology (Job No. 19172)

 - Master’s Degree in Psychology or related field; or an equivalent combination of education and experience.

 - One (1) year of teaching and/or advising at the college level (graduate assistantship experience counts)

 - Demonstrated excellent oral and written communication skills

-- Demonstrated excellent customer service skills
+- Demonstrated excellent interpersonal skills